 hopi tribe s traditional ceremony

-I find the cultural traditions of the Hopi tribe to be intriguing, particularly their elaborate ceremonies that have been passed down through generations.
+I am fascinated by the cultural traditions of the Hopi tribe, especially their intricate ceremonies that have been handed down for generations.

 The traditions and rituals of the Hopi people are shrouded in mystique, with each ceremony holding deep significance and symbolism.